xuan-wei/nvidia-pytorch-tensorflow-conda-jupyter-ssh/README.md

     image: <image_name>
     hostname: Ubuntu
     restart: always
+    # tty: true # useful in the debugging stage of Dockerfile
     # privileged: true # this can avoid nvidia-smi error (Failed to initialize NVML: Unknown Error) after calling systemctl daemon-reload.
 However, this also gives all capabilities to the container.
 A better way is to diable privileged and mount devices manually (see below).
     init: true # Run an init inside the container that forwards signals and reaps processes. see https://docs.docker.com/compose/compose-file/compose-file-v3/
     pid: "host" # share pid with host to allow container to use nvidia-smi to show the processes ocupying GPUs